-Wake up refreshed the following morning and after indulging in an Ulster Fry for breakfast, why not head towards Cultra in County Down, just north of Belfast, to explore the Ulster Folk and Transport Museum.
+Wake up refreshed the following morning and after indulging in an Ulster Fry for breakfast, why not head towards Cultra in County Down, just north of Belfast, to explore the Ulster Folk Museum or the Ulster Transport Museum.

-A sister museum to the Ulster Museum, there are two distinct parts to discover; it's home to a magnificent and varied transport collection including steam trains and vintage cars, whilst outside, life as it was 100 years ago is brought to life through costumed guides living and working in a typical early 20th century town.
+Sisters to the Ulster Museum, these two distinct museums have lots to discover.
+The Transport Museum is home to a magnificent and varied transport collection including steam trains and vintage cars, whilst outside, life as it was 100 years ago is brought to life through costumed guides living and working in a typical early 20th century town at the Folk Museum.

 Posted by Sarah